ThesisPlanet/EducationPlatform/README.md

 $ /sbin/chkconfig supervisord on
 $ /sbin/chkconfig gearmand on

-Let’s restart the server just to ensure that everything started properly  Navigate over to http://YOUR_IP_ADDRESS_OR_DOMAIN_NAME.
+Let's restart the server just to ensure that everything started properly ?
+Navigate over to http://YOUR_IP_ADDRESS_OR_DOMAIN_NAME.

 If everything worked out then you should have a working Education Platform server.
-If there are errors in this guide, please comment!